PN-Barnes/UCB-refactorWebsite-HW/README.md

 # Installation

 ## Text Editor
 All code was written within visual studio code, any other text editor should work with these files but listed below is the editor used to write this project.
+Local machine should be able to run files with index.html and style.css.
+Images are attached inside the assets folder.

 [Visual studio Code] (https://code.visualstudio.com/)